 When the pandemic began, my family upgraded our SUV in favor of a minivan (never say never!) to accommodate the needs of my elementary school-age kids, wiggly toddler, elderly miniature schnauzer and all the accoutrements that come with travel.
-With COVID-19 here to stay, many families like mine have swapped the hassle and expense of flying for the relative ease of car travel.
+Since the start of COVID to now, many families like mine have swapped the hassle and expense of flying for the relative ease of car travel.
 What do kids think of road tripping?
 We share a bit of advice and wisdom from the back seat.

 WHAT KIDS SAY TO PACK